infiniflow/ragflow/api/python_api_reference.md

 #### document_ids: `list[str]`, *Required*

 The IDs of the documents for which parsing should be stopped.
-See `Document.id`.

 ### Returns